Estimated reading time: 4 minutes

 What’s the purpose of calculating Audit Materiality?

-Given the time constraints, testing every transaction is not possible as part of audit of entities.
-Further, doing end to end transactions audit affects the Engagement economics as well.
+Given the time constraints, testing every transaction is impossible as part of an entity audit.
+Further, conducting an end-to-end transaction audit affects the Engagement economics as well.

-So, the audit team needs a value to decide upon the significance of account balance or transaction for testing.
+So, the audit team needs a value to determine the significance of the account balance or transaction for testing.

 For example, if the GL balance is $1,000.
-Does this balance requires testing?
+Does this balance require testing?

 The answer would be no.

-Such thresholds can be calculated only after considering the purpose of the financial statement from the standpoint of users of those financials.
+Such thresholds can be calculated only after considering the purpose of the financial statement from the standpoint of users of those financial statements.

 For example, suppose the primary users of financials are Banks or Financial Institutions.
 In that case, they are interested in the Cash Flow available for financing activities or Profit before paying interest and taxes (PBIT).
 So, any of this will be an appropriate benchmark for calculating the Materiality in this scenario.